wofsauge/External-Item-Descriptions/README.md

 - Nicolas Delvaux for creating an awesome **French** language pack
 - Klyser8, Denkishi and 2G for creating the fantastic **Italian** language pack
 - Lidia Arroyo Purroy for creating the amazing **Spanish** language Pack
-- Rickyy, Kennyluz and MERITT for creating the incredible **Polish** language pack
+- Rickyy, Kennyluz, DimonoKingoKongo and MERITT for creating the incredible **Polish** language pack
 - Marcelino Cruz for creating the **Portuguese** language pack
 - LuanRoger and NotZin02 for creating the **Brazilian - Portuguese** language pack
 - hell2pay, fly_6, Dezzelshipc and Sekaz for creating the **Russian** language pack